directus/directus/docs/guides/sdk/getting-started.md

 This SDK is a significant overhaul of the previous version, introducing new features and improvements.

-- **TypeScript first:** Written in TypeScript, the SDK provides a robust and type-safe development experience
+- **TypeScript first:** The SDK provides a robust and type-safe development experience
 - **Modular architecture:** The SDK is split into separate modules, giving you granular control over which features to include and which can be pruned at build-time
 - **Lightweight and dependency-free:** It does not require external libraries, ensuring a lighter bundle and streamlined